 - Although people tend to be most fearful of crimes committed by strangers, many reported crimes are committed by friends, acquaintances and family members.

 - What feels safe is different for everyone.
 Do not rely on statistics alone when selecting a new place to live.
-Visit the area at different times of the day to see what it’s like; talk to neighbors and businesses in the area; find out if there is an active neighborhood association and contact the neighborhood leader.
+Visit the area at different times of the day to see what it’s like.
+Talk to neighbors and businesses in the area.
+Find out if there is an active neighborhood association and contact the neighborhood leader.
+Neighborhoods

 - Police Department Annual Report - 2015